fastruby/jekyll-external-link-accessibility/README.md

     ```

 ## Usage
-You can skip the check on some links, you need to add `data-no-external="true"` to the link.
+The plugin automatically edits all links on all posts.
+You can however skip the check on some links, by adding `<a href="...." data-no-external="true">...</a>` to the link.

 ### Configuration